shaunsmith/functionslab/8-Functions-Clients-SDK.md

 ```

 The next two lines instantiate a `FunctionsInvokeClient` using the config file
-auth provide and sets the Oracle Functions service endpoint for the region.
+auth provider and sets the Oracle Functions service endpoint for the region.

 ```java
 try (FunctionsInvokeClient fnInvokeClient = new FunctionsInvokeClient(authProvider)) {